TBD54566975/tbdocs/README.md

     fail_on_error: false # change to true if you want to block on doc errors
 ```

-### Running the docs-reporter + docs-generator on Release PRs
+### Running the docs-reporter + docs-generator on the Release process

 This will run the doc-reporter as above but it will also run the markdown docs
 generator and open a PR against the target repo (the SSG website which knows how
 to render Markdown, think docusaurus, hugo etc.).

-You will want to do this only on Release PRs, so that the docs are being
+You will want to do this generally on Release PRs or Release automations, so
-published when new versions of the APIs are being released to the public.
+that the docs are being published when new versions of the APIs are being
+released to the public.

 ```yml
 # after ts build step